yehia67/documentation/iot/0.1/cryptocore/references/api-reference.md

 ## readFlashPage

-Reads 4 kB pages from the SPI flash memory.
+Reads 4 kB pages from the QSPI flash memory.
 The output data is in base64 format.

 ### Example request